zxl1987/ISTE432Project/Project/Doc/DevelopmentBook.md

 1. Download WeatherChecker.zip folder from myCourse dropbox
 2. Unzip it and place it on the desktop
 3. Open terminal
-4. Create a new user for postgres sql
+4. Create a new user for postgres sql<br/>
 	a.
-Type: sudo su postgres
+Type: sudo su postgres<br/>
 	b.
-Type: createuser --interactive --pwprompt
+Type: createuser --interactive --pwprompt<br/>
 	c.
-Enter “user1” for username
+Enter “user1” for username<br/>
 	d.
-Enter “password1 for password”
+Enter “password1 for password”<br/>
 	e.
-Enter “y” when asked question Shall the new role be a superuser
+Enter “y” when asked question Shall the new role be a superuser<br/>
 	f.
 Type “exit”

-5. If you don’t have pip install in your machine, please do:
+5. If you don’t have pip install in your machine, please do:<br/>
 	a.
 Type: sudo apt install python-pip
-5. Type: pip install requests
+6. Type: pip install requests
 7. Type: sudo apt-get install python-tk
-8. Type: sudo apt-get install python-psycopg2
+8. Type: sudo apt-get install python-psycopg2<br/>
-	a.Enter “y” when asked do you want to continue
+	a.
+Enter “y” when asked do you want to continue
 9. Change Directory to Desktop
-10.Change Directory to Data folder inside WeatherChecker folder
+10.Change Directory to Data folder inside WeatherChecker folder<br/>
 	a.
 Type: cd WeatherChecker/Project/Data
-11. Run sql file
+11. Run sql file<br/>
 	a.
-Type: psql
+Type: psql<br/>
 	b.
-Type: \i user.sql;
+Type: \i user.sql;<br/>
 	c.
 Type: \q
-12. Change Directory to View folder inside WeatherChecker folder
+12. Change Directory to View folder inside WeatherChecker folder<br/>
 	a.
 Type: cd ../View
-13. Run Program
+13. Run Program<br/>
 	a.
 Type: python WeatherChecker_UI.py